Hans Carossa

-Hans Carossa (15 December 1878 in Bad Tölz, Kingdom of Bavaria – 12 September 1956 in Rittsteig near Passau) was a German novelist and poet, known mostly for his autobiographical novels, and his "innere Emigration" (inner emigration) during the Nazi era.
+Hans Carossa (15 December 1878 in Bad Tölz, Kingdom of Bavaria – 12 September 1956 in Rittsteig near Passau) was a German novelist, poet, and medical doctor, known mostly for his autobiographical novels, and his inner emigration during the Nazi era.

 He studied medicine, working as a field surgeon from 1916 to 1918.

 He was awarded the Swiss Gottfried Keller Prize in 1931, and the Goethe Prize in 1938.

 Biography

 Carossa family

-The Carossas were originally of North Italian stock; but by 1878, when Hans was born, they no longer spoke Italian and were considered simply Upper Bavarian Germans.
-Hans' father was a well-known lung specialist, who had published some significant research in his field.
+The Carossas were originally of North Italian stock; however, by 1878, when Hans was born, they no longer spoke Italian and were considered simply Upper Bavarian Germans.
+Hans' father, Karl Carossa, was a well-known lung specialist, who had published some significant research in his field.
 He had a calm humanitarian outlook, which endeared him to the local Catholic population in spite of his cool relationship with the Church.
-Carossa explains in the first volume of his autobiography, Eine Kindheit:
+Carossa explains in the first volume of his autobiography, Eine Kindheit (A Childhood):

 Carossa's mother, on the other hand, was a devoutly Catholic and quite sensitive person.
-The young couple had just settled in the south Bavarian resort town of Bad Tölz when Hans was born.
-They then lived in several Bavarian hamlets.
+The young couple had just settled in the south Bavarian resort town of Bad Tölz when Hans was born, and then lived in several Bavarian hamlets.
 These moves left a feeling of insecurity in the mind of their sensitive and introspective son.
 Although Hans had a younger sister, Stephanie, a close relationship with her is not evident.
-He attended the Volksschule in Pilsting, the Gymnasium in Landshut, and the Hochschule in Munich.
+He attended the Volksschule in Pilsting and then Gymnasium in Landshut.
+After receiving his Abitur in 1897, he studied medicine at three universities: the Ludwig Maximilian University of Munich, the University of Würzburg, and finally at the University of Leipzig, where he graduated in 1903.

 Hans' interest in poetry began when he was quite young, but it was soon rivaled by the family tradition of medicine.
-The disparity between the impractical, otherworldly realm of the poet and the very down-to-earth life of a medical doctor haunted him for most of his life.
-He studied medicine at three universities, Munich, Würzburg, and Leipzig.
-Practically all of his spare time, however, was spent in literary circles.
-Just after the turn of the century the twenty-four-year-old Carossa began medical practice in the south-east Bavarian border city of Passau.
+The disparity between the impractical, otherworldly realm of the poet and the very down-to-earth life of a medical doctor haunted him for most of his life; practically all of his spare time during his university studies was spent in literary circles.
+Just after the turn of the century, the 24-year-old Carossa began medical practice in the south-east Bavarian border city of Passau.
 In 1907, the successful young doctor married a patient, Valerie Endlicher, and moved to the country.

 Early career

-Hans Carossa's first publication, the poem Stella Mystica, appeared in 1907.
-This work, which is faintly reminiscent of a thirteenth century Tagelied, contains a classic theme which continues throughout the rest of Carossa's writings: unshakable faith in the ultimate victory of the powers of light over darkness.
-But, as might be expected of a first publication, the poem lacks the polish and maturity so typical of the poet's later work.
+Hans Carossa's first published work, the poem Stella Mystica, appeared in 1907.
+The poem, which is faintly reminiscent of a thirteenth century Tagelied, contains a classic theme which continues throughout the rest of Carossa's writings: unshakable faith in the ultimate victory of the powers of light over darkness.
+As might be expected of a first publication, however, the poem lacks the polish and maturity so typical of the poet's later work.